torabzadeh/sdaza/_posts/2023-08-12-statistical-power.md

 The key to adjusting multiple comparison testing is to strike a balance between reducing false positives (incorrectly rejecting the null hypothesis) and maintaining test power (the ability to correctly reject the null hypothesis when it's false).
-Some methods, such as Bonferroni or Holm, minimize the Family-Wise Error Rate (FWER).
-Others, like Benjamini-Hochberg, minimize the False Discovery Rate (FDR), which is the expected proportion of Type I errors among all declared significant hypotheses.
+Some methods, such as *Bonferroni* or *Holm*, minimize the **Family-Wise Error Rate (FWER)**.
+Others, like *Benjamini-Hochberg*, minimize the **False Discovery Rate (FDR)**, which is the expected proportion of Type I errors among all declared significant hypotheses.
 FDR methods aim to reduce the ratio of Type I errors among significant results without eliminating all false discoveries like FWER methods.
 FDR methods generally offer higher statistical power and are less conservative.

 A crucial element of experimental design lies in sample allocation.
 Variations in the distribution of samples among groups can influence the statistical power